Lincoln, Montana: History

 Meriwether Lewis passed through the area on his return to St. Louis in 1806, following the famous "River of the Road to the Buffalo" created by Native Americans centuries before.
 Gold discoveries in the mid-1860s brought miners to a number of camps in the area, and Lincoln was eventually created when nearby Lincoln Gulch was abandoned in favor of the town's present location.
 Recreational, logging and mining activities along the Blackfoot River in the early 20th century made it a convenient commercial center.
 Nearby wilderness areas continue to attract visitors and residents.

+In 1865, David Culp and Thomas Patterson staked a claim in what they designated Abe Lincoln Gulch in honor of the recently assassinated president.
+Word broke out, gold-seekers descended upon the area, and a small community soon formed at the mouth of the gulch with the abbreviated name – Lincoln.

+After several starts and stops, a continuously operating post office was finally established in 1887.

 The Lincoln Community Hall (1918) and the Hotel Lincoln (1914) are listed on the National Register of Historical Places.

 "Unabomber" arrest

 On April 3, 1996, federal officers arrested Ted Kaczynski at his remote cabin 5 mi south of Lincoln on Stemple Pass Road, under suspicion of being the "Unabomber", a domestic terrorist who placed pressure-sensitive bombs inside mailed packages.
 The bombing campaign resulted in three deaths and 23 wounded.
-Kaczynski is currently serving eight life sentences without the possibility of parole at FMC Butner Prison in North Carolina.
+Kaczynski was sentenced to eight life sentences without the possibility of parole.